lvgl/lv_port_pc_visual_studio/README.md

 ### Keeping Your Clone Up-To-Date

 If you have cloned this repository and would like to pull in the latest changes, you will have to do this in two steps.
 The first step will pull in updates to the main repo, including updated _references_ to the submodules.
 The second step will update the code in the submodules to match those references.
-The two commands needed to accomplish this are shown below, run these commands from inside the main repository's directory (top level lv_sim_visual_studio_sdl directory works fine).
+The two commands needed to accomplish this are shown below, run these commands from inside the main repository's directory (top level lv_sim_visual_studio directory works fine).

 ```
 git pull